chankinwui/Palletizer/README.md

 But I am stupid but lazy too, so I bruteforce all the "possible" moves and let the computer do the hardwork.
 The following assumption should be clear:

 - A new box will be placed to the corner of an existing boxes (align the corner to corner.
-In some cases may need to align edge to midlle,edge to 1/3 of width or even 1/10.
+In some cases may need to align edge to middle,edge to 1/3 of width or even 1/10.
 But you will not place in a random position along the edge normally.)
 - The pallet size and boxes' size should be "reasonable",for example the number of boxes should be less than 20 in a layer (<20 levels in the decision tree which should equal to the Master of Masters).
 If need more, you can add some boxes manaully (like the open book in Chess).

 ## Evaluation functions